Marilyn Burns

 Marilyn Burns (born Mary Lynn Ann Burns; May 7, 1949 – August 5, 2014) was an American actress.
-Burns is best known for her performance as survivor Sally Hardesty in Tobe Hooper's exploitation horror film The Texas Chain Saw Massacre (1974), which is considered one of the best horror films of all time.
-In 2009, Burns was inducted into the Horror Hall of Fame at the Phoenix Film Festival.
+Burns is known for portraying survivor Sally Hardesty in Tobe Hooper's influential horror film The Texas Chain Saw Massacre (1974), which established her as an early final girl and scream queen.
 In 2025, the film was her first to be inducted into the National Film Registry by the Library of Congress.